ColinZ22/ColinZ22/README.md

 - 👋 Hi, I’m @ColinZ22
-- 👀 I’m interested in Computer Science and Robotics :D
+- 👀 I’m interested in Computer Engineering, Software and Firmware Engineering, and Robotics :D
-- 🌱 I’m not an expert, still learning! (long way to go)
+- 🌱 I’m not an expert, still learning!

 <!---